top of page

 Prioritise Anti-Inflammatory Foods

-Fatty fish (salmon, sardines, mackerel), extra-virgin olive oil, berries, leafy greens, and turmeric all carry anti-inflammatory properties that may help reduce endometriosis-associated pain and lesion activity.
+Fatty fish rich in omega-3s (salmon, sardines, mackerel), extra-virgin olive oil, berries, leafy greens, turmeric, and ginger all carry anti-inflammatory properties that may help reduce endometriosis-associated pain and lesion activity.
+Research suggests that higher omega-3 intake is associated with a reduced risk of endometriosis diagnosis and lower symptom severity.

 03.